ExchangeUnion/docs/RaspiXUD.md

 Hello from Docker!
 This message shows that your installation appears to be working correctly.
 ```
 10. Looking good!
-Add an alias to easily start `xud` by typing "xud":
+Optionally, add an alias to enter your xud environment by simply typing "xud":
 ```bash
 xud@ubuntu:~$ sudo nano ~/.bash_aliases
 # add the line